Houses

 Nestled in the fields of northern Western Pomerania, the Kranich Hotel [Crane Hotel] owes its name to the fact that hundreds of cranes rest here in spring and autumn before moving on to their summer or winter quarters.
 The Hessenburg manor house, which dates back to the 19th century, has been lovingly renovated over the last 20 years by art historian Bettina Klein and offers holiday guests and international artists a very special refuge: In addition to the hotel, a museum has also been created that presents contemporary art on the theme of cranes.
 The artworks on the first floor of the manor house and on the grounds enter into a dialogue with the landscape.
 The process of creating the works is documented in the hotel rooms, thus creating a seamless transition between museum and hotel.

 However, it is not only the exhibits that are worth seeing, but also the rooms designed by New York architect and installation artist Alex Schweder.
 The traces left by time have not been painted over but made visible.
 The unfinished is part of the concept and creates the special aura of the rooms.
 The walls are raw and unplastered; layers of paint from different years can be seen on some walls.
 The raised wooden floor leaves a gap between it and the walls, through which light shines on the walls from below and emphasises the textures of the stones.
-The hotel rooms are furnished with antique furniture and cast-iron stoves; modern beds interrupt the historical ambience.
+The hotel rooms are all equipped with a kitchenette and furnished with antique furniture and cast-iron stoves; modern beds interrupt the historical ambience.
 From the old bathtubs on lion’s feet, you can look out into the park with its ancient trees.
 In addition to the six rooms on the ground floor, there are two studio apartments with their own kitchen in the attic, a sauna in the vaulted cellar and a meeting room for workshops or private parties.
 Further accommodation is located on the grounds of the estate: the Garden House for six people and the Smithy Apartment for four people.

 Please also read our HomeStory.